ABOUT US

 Lexi Ziebarth

 Lexi Ziebarth has been with WSG since she was first able to take classes at 12 years old!
-She continued her glass work through our fired up program during her high school years and is now enrolled at Grand Valley State University to study ceramics.
+She continued her glass work through our Fired Up! program during her high school years and is now enrolled at Grand Valley State University to study ceramics.
 Altogether that is 10 years of fusing experience and five years working in the blowing shop.
-She has come back to work around the shop and teach in our glass blowing and fusing studios.
-Now Lexi runs our SPARK volunteer program and helps stock our gallery with blown and fused art works.
+She has returned to WSG to assist in our glass blowing and fusing studios.
+Now Lexi runs our SPARK volunteer program and contributes work to our gallery with blown and fused art works.

 Instructor, Cardea Beads